Viewing and examining log files

 tail -f ~/logs/*Log

-You can also specify AccessLog or ErrorLog to be followed in real time, example: tail -f ~/logs/AccessLog, or tail -f ~/logs/ErrorLog
+You can also specify AccessLog or ErrorLog to be followed in real-time, for example: tail -f ~/logs/AccessLog, or tail -f ~/logs/ErrorLog

 grep